Siguza/IOHIDeous/docs/index.md

 3. If the former failed, run `osascript -e 'tell application "loginwindow" to «event aevtrlgo»'`.
 4. Try spawning the desired UserClient repeatedly.
 Whether we succeeded in logging the user out doesn't matter at this point, we'll just wait for a manual logout/shutdown/reboot if not.
 So as long as the return value of `IOServiceOpen` is `kIOReturnBusy`, we keep looping.

-_This is implemented in [`src/hid/obtain.c`](TODO) with some parts residing in [`src/hid/main.c`](TODO)._
+_This is implemented in [`src/hid/obtain.c`](../src/hid/obtain.c) with some parts residing in [`src/hid/main.c`](../src/hid/main.c)._

 ### Triggering the bug

-With access secured, we can now get to triggering our bug.
+With access secured, we can get to triggering our bug.
 It's obvious that we _can_ be lucky enough to modify `eop->evGlobalsOffset` just in the right moment - but how likely is that, and what can go wrong?
 There are three possible outcomes:

-- We lose the race, i.e. `evg` is set to what it should be.
+- We lose the race, i.e. `evg` is set to what IOHIDFamily intends it to be.
 - We win the race, manage to offset `evg`, and `evg` now points to a data structure we placed on the heap.
 - We win the race, but `evg` lands in something other than we intended.

 The last case will probably cause a panic sooner (unmapped memory) or later (corruption of some data structure).
 Luckily I've had this happen only very rarely.
 Because of that, and because we cannot repair any such corruption anyway, we're just gonna focus on the other two cases.
 The first one is undesirable but unproblematic (we can just try again), and the second one is the one we want.
-Thanks to the initialisation performed by `IOHIDSystem`, we can even detect which of those happened: first the entire shared memory (with the correct address) is `bzero`'ed, and afterwards many fields are set (with the offset address), some of which hold a constant value `!= 0`.
-After calling the initialisation routine, we can query any such field and if it holds `0`, `evg` was offset, otherwise we failed.
+Thanks to the initialisation performed by `IOHIDSystem`, we can even detect which of those happened: first the entire shared memory (using the correct address) is `bzero`'ed, and afterwards many fields are set (with the offset address), some of which hold a constant value `!= 0`.
+After calling the initialisation routine, we can query any such field and if it holds `0`, `evg` was offset, otherwise it was not.
 I chose the `version` field in my implementation.

 In conclusion:

 - In one thread, we just spam a value to `eop->evGlobalsOffset`.
 - In another thread, we call the initialisation routine until `evg->version == 0`.

-_This is implemented in [`src/hid/exploit.c`](TODO).
-A minimal standalone implementation also exists in [`src/poc/main.c`](TODO)._
+_This is implemented in [`src/hid/exploit.c`](../src/hid/exploit.c).
+A minimal standalone implementation also exists in [`src/poc/main.c`](../src/poc/main.c)._

 ### Shmem basics